Ukraine updates: Volodymyr Zelenskyy arrives in Rome – DW – 05/13/2023

 Ahead of his visit to the Vatican, Zelenskyy was also scheduled to have separate meetings with Italian President Sergio Mattarella and Prime Minister Giorgia Meloni.

+"It is an honour to have you here in Rome," President Sergio Mattarella told meeting Zelenskyy, in remarks aired on Italian television.

+"I asked to meet you again after our conversation of years ago, although in this different condition, we are fully at your side," Mattarella said.

-The Ukrainian leader's trip marks his first visit to Italy since Russia's invasion last year.
+The Ukrainian leader's trip marks his first visit to Italy since Russia launched its full-scale invasion early last year.

-The Vatican has maintained that something is in the works without providing any specifics.

-The Pope met this week with Russia's outgoing ambassador to the Vatican, Alexander Avdeyev, and the Italian newspaper Il Messaggero reported that the Vatican may have given the envoy a letter for Russian President Vladimir Putin.
+Earlier this week, Francis met with Russia's outgoing ambassador to the Vatican, Alexander Avdeev.
+Italian newspaper Il Messaggero reported the Vatican may have given Avdeyev a letter for Russian President Vladimir Putin.

 Zelenskyy might travel to Germany after his stop in Rome, although that has yet to be confirmed.